Question

 Optimization

-Excellent when describing how you optimized existing resources or processes to achieve the highest possible returns or efficiency
+Ideal when highlighting how you optimized resources, opportunities, or capabilities to achieve the highest possible return or value

 Accelerated